Yayasan Senyum Bali

-A long standing working relationship with RSUP Sanglah, Dharma Yadnya Hospital, BROS Hospital, Prima Medika Hospital, and Surya Husadha Hospital.
+A long standing working relationship with RSUP Sanglah, Dharma Yadnya Hospital, BROS Hospital, Prima Medika Hospital, Surya Husadha Hospital, Kasih Ibu Hospital in Saba-Gianyar, and Bali Med Hospital.

 Introduction of the World Health Organization (WHO) Cleft Protocol standards, ensuring patients receive treatment which complies with this protocol.
 All operations on Yayasan Senyum Bali patients are supervised by highly respected Plastic Surgeons who conform to the WHO Protocol.

 Facilitation of regular training seminars for Indonesian doctors & speech therapists.
 These seminars are led by Australian experts in craniofacial examination & treatment skills.

 Since it started in 2005 the Foundation has helped in excess of 3065 patients with craniofacial abnormalities.
 The patients with craniofacial abnormality which affecting their health, they may qualify for a letter of poverty (Surat Keterangan Tidak Mampu) are our priority.
 Based on our patient database from 2005 up until 2018, these are the information breakdown below about our patients

 Bali – Cleft lip and/or palate patients assisted by Yayasan Senyum Bali have their operations either in Bali, at the public hospital, RSUP Sanglah, Denpasar or at one of the private hospitals by Balinese surgeons.